 Some of these nerve endings are disconnected during this process, which in turn reduces feedback to your tear glands.
-This causes your body is produce less tears, which is why your eyes are dry after going through LASIK.
+This causes your body to produce less tears, which is why your eyes are dry after going through LASIK.

 Other factors include change in corneal shape